-The rtl-sdr combined with SDRSharp, and a POCSAG/Flex capable decoding application can be used to decode pager messages.
+The rtl-sdr software defined radio combined with SDRSharp, and a POCSAG/Flex capable decoding application can be used to decode pager messages.
 With this setup you can receive pager messages from all pager users on the system.

 If you don’t know what a pager is, since they are now uncommon, here is a brief explanation from Wikipedia: